9 min read

 In this mode, you’ll be able to choose additional blanket purchase order parameters, such as:

 There’s also an unlimited amount of custom fields in Precoro, so you’ll be able to tailor your standing order exactly to your needs.
-Try out these features (and much more) first-hand with our demo and trial.
+Try out these features (and much more) first-hand with our demo.

 Frequently Asked Questions